yqh022/critical-studies/week14.md

 When computer programming is referred to as literacy, it means that it is considered an essential skill, similar to traditional literacies such as reading and writing, implying that the ability to use and understand digital technologies such as computers, the Internet, and mobile devices is necessary for people to participate in the digital future.
 Computer programming should be seen as an essential skill in a rapidly changing technological environment and should be taught in schools and widely disseminated, available to people of all ages and backgrounds.
 It provides individuals with the ability to solve problems and express themselves through code, and is increasingly in demand in many industries from software development to data analytics, offering more opportunities for people to learn or work.
 ## After reading the assigned:
+The programming system is building a new and complex cultural ecology.A section of the population once tried to make computer programming the exclusive domain of professionals, but as it stands now, computer code has gradually come to form the bulk of our contemporary communications, with our employment, health records and citizenship, once recorded only in text, now being coded into computer databases.The ubiquity of computing has meant that programming has emerged from the exclusive domain of computer science and the specialist areas that permeate it.
+In the age of digital technology, programming seems to be more fundamental than other digital skills known as literacy, so we can think of programming as a platform literacy.